Durrell Institute of Conservation and Ecology

-The Durrell Institute of Conservation and Ecology (DICE) is a subdivision and research centre of the School of Anthropology and Conservation at the University of Kent, started in 1989 and named in honour of the famous British naturalist Gerald Durrell.
+The Durrell Institute of Conservation and Ecology (DICE) is a subdivision of the University of Kent, started in 1989 and named in honour of the famous British naturalist Gerald Durrell.
 It was the first institute in the United Kingdom to award undergraduate and postgraduate degrees and diplomas in the fields of conservation biology, ecotourism, and biodiversity management.
-It consists of 22 academic staff, being six Professors, seven Readers and nine Lecturers and Senior Lecturers, as well as an Advisory Board consisting of 14 conservationists from government, business and the NGO sector.
+It comprises 35 academic, research and professional service staff and an advisory board of 13 conservation science professionals from the government, business, and the NGO sectors.

+Its mission is to strengthen conservation policy and practice, to benefit biodiversity and people, through world-class research and training.

 History

 DICE's graduate degree programme began in 1991 with a class of seven international students.
-Since then it has trained over 1,200 people from 101 countries, including 322 people from Lower- and Middle-Income countries in Africa, Asia, Oceania and South America.
+Since then, it has trained over 1,200 people from 101 countries, including 322 people from Lower- and Middle-Income countries in Africa, Asia, Oceania, and South America.
 The founder of DICE is Professor Ian Swingland, who retired from the University of Kent in 1999, and the first Director was Dr. Mike Walkey, who retired in 2002.

+Research

+DICE is committed to high-quality, practical, applied conservation research.
+In the 2021 Research Excellence Framework (REF), they came 1st in the UK for their publications in the Geography & Environmental Studies panel and 14th overall.
+Research topics span a range of issues covering biodiversity and human well-being, deforestation, defaunation and restoration, designing conservation area and ecological networks, human-wildlife coexistence, landscapes and livelihoods, species monitoring and conservation, valuing nature and ecosystem services, and wildlife trade and sustainable use.

+Over the past 35 years, DICE has been awarded over £30 million for conservation research, including grants from UK Research and Innovation, the European Research Council, and the Leverhulme Trust.
+Most recently, they received £8.3 million from Research England’s Expanding Excellence in England fund to design and implement conservation solutions in multifunctional land and seascapes.
+This new project, E3 Sharing Space for Nature, informs habitat recovery locally and across the globe.

 Awards

-In 2019 DICE was awarded a Queen's Anniversary Prize for "pioneering education, capacity building and research in global nature conservation to protect species and ecosystems and benefit people".
+In 2019, DICE was awarded a Queen's Anniversary Prize for "pioneering education, capacity building and research in global nature conservation to protect species and ecosystems and benefit people".